Farm laws have to be opposed for country's future: Rahul | Politics

 Congress leader Rahul Gandhi on Tuesday said the new farm laws will have to be opposed not just for farmers but for the future of the country, as he alleged that they were like a "stab in the farmers' hearts".
 Interacting with a group of farmers from across the country, he said the GST and the noteban were also attacks on farmers, but these three laws will prove to be more detrimental.

 "But I have clarity that this has to be opposed.
 Not for farmers, but for the future of India," he told the farmers in a nearly 11-minute long video shared on social media.
-The Congress has opposed the new farm laws and the party is protesting across the country, even as farmers’ unions have launched a stir in Punjab and Haryana.
+The Congress has opposed the new farm laws and party leaders and workers are protesting across the country, even as farmers' unions have launched a stir in Punjab and Haryana.

 Ashok Bootra from Yavatmal in Maharashtra feared that no one would buy the farm produce at minimum support price (MSP).
 "I feel any farmer who protests will be put in jail.
 In 1840, the East India company used to put out the price of cotton from England and the entire world would buy at that rate.
 But the businessmen would know of the price in advance," he said.

 "The way East India Company used to do business, I feel the same pattern is being followed again.
 Farmers and small businessmen will be looted.
-When farmers will not get the rates for their produce, suicides will increase," Bootra said.
+When farmers will not get the rates for their produce, suicide rate will increase," Bootra said.
 Replying to this, Gandhi said, "You want to say earlier it was East India Company, now a West India company has come in."
-PTI SKC SNE SNE
+The Congress leader alleged that during the COVID-19 pandemic, money is being given to big businessmen instead of the poor.

+A farmer from Jhajjar said the farmers would not get anything in any case and they were just being "harassed".
+"The government is trying to finish farmers, labourers and small businessmen," he claimed.

+When Gandhi asked them about their future plans, Om Parkash Dhankar said, "We will sell everything and handover the entire system to big businessmen like Adani and Ambani, and we will have to do labour."
+"They will bring back the British rule and will destroy the country as they are privatising everything," he alleged.
+A farmer from Vashim in Maharashtra told the Congress leader that today if Mahatma Gandhi was alive, he would have opposed these laws.